“We must never give up, we will get that one breakthrough that we are hoping for”

 Pranjal Patil is India’s first IAS Officer.

-She has to compete with herself and overcome her difficulties first before competing with the vast majority in qualifying the UPSC exam.
+She has to compete with herself and overcome her difficulties first before competing with the vast majority in qualifying for the UPSC exam.

-BIOGRAPHY ,family ,hometown of Pranjal Patil.
+BIOGRAPHY, family, hometown of Pranjal Patil.

 Pranjal Patil is originally a resident of Ulhasnagar, Maharashtra.